Uptime Monitoring for WordPress Agencies: 50+ Client Sites, One Dashboard

 Can I give each client their own white-label status page?

-Pro includes 3 branded status pages with custom-domain support (so the page lives at status.clientdomain.com, not on a Velprove subdomain), client logo upload, a light or dark theme, and a rolling 30-day incident history on the public page.
-That is the right shape for an agency: white-glove pages for your top 3 premium clients, and a single agency-internal dashboard or shared status page for the rest of the book.
+Yes.
+Pro includes 10 branded status pages, each with custom-domain support (so the page lives at status.clientdomain.com, not on a Velprove subdomain), client logo upload, and a rolling 30-day incident history on the public page, with no Velprove branding.
+That is exactly 1 branded custom-domain page per client across a 10-client book, every client on the plan, not just the top tier.
 The page shows current status, recent uptime, and incident summaries written for non-technical readers.
-This is a real differentiator at the premium care-plan tier and a feature that ManageWP, MainWP, and WP Umbrella do not include based on their public feature pages as of May 2026.
+Starter at $19/month is the same shape at 3 clients (3 branded status pages, no Velprove branding, no custom domain on Starter).
+For more than 10 clients we build a custom plan around your specific client book when you get in touch at support@velprove.com.
+Branded custom-domain status pages are a feature that ManageWP, MainWP, and WP Umbrella do not include based on their public feature pages as of May 2026.

 Should I run weekly or monthly client uptime reports?